-This week I’m buying Saint Gobain, a stock that my video editor Milos has chosen for me.
-Generally, Saint Gobain is a red flag for me.
-The French conglomerate wants to buy the fantastic Swiss company Sika - a long-time customer of my company.
+This week Dr. Stern is buying Saint Gobain, a stock that Obermatt's video editor Milos has chosen for him.
+Generally, Saint Gobain is a red flag for Dr. Stern.
+The French conglomerate wants to buy the fantastic Swiss company Sika - a long-time customer of Obermatt.

-Personally, I think that's wrong; and not just because of how it went down.
+Personally, he thinks that's wrong; and not just because of how it went down.
 The purchase might still be within Swiss jurisdiction, but it is simply ruthless.

-Above all, I think that it’s wrong because these mega mergers destroy assets, as employees of a different cement company have already admitted to me – obviously in private.
+Above all, he thinks that it’s wrong because these mega-mergers destroy assets, as employees of a different cement company have already admitted to Dr. Stern – obviously, in private.

 An exciting case, then: The gut says no, the ranks say yes.
 What should we do there?
 In love, you should pay attention to your feelings, but when it comes to stocks, you should follow your head.